Board of Directors

-Ms. Kurlancheek moved to Washington, DC as a SACC-DC trainee in 2014, and today works as Business Controller for a rapidly growing Swedish tech company InnSpire Inc. She focuses on financial optimization and profitable expansion on the American market, and is driven by innovative ideas, new solutions and challenging status quo.
+Ms. Kurlancheek moved to Washington, DC as a SACC-DC trainee in 2014, and today works as VP of Finance for a rapidly growing Swedish tech company InnSpire Inc. She focuses on financial optimization and profitable expansion on the American market, and is driven by innovative ideas, new solutions and challenging status quo.
 She has a Master of Science in Business Management from Linköping University in Sweden, with six months rotation in Hong Kong.
 To balance out all the numbers and financial statements in her day-to-day Zerina enjoys traveling, cooking and being creative through interior design.

 Bradley J. Olson - Secretary